Much Better Adventures

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-Thankfully, the population of polar bears and various marine species have increased and Svalbard tour operators - including your host - have worked alongside environmental groups such as the WWF and Friends of the Earth to block any unsustainable development such as new roads, mining and fossil fuel exploration.
+Sustainable tourism provides an economic incentive to protect, rather than exploit, vital wildlife areas.
+Over the years, seven national parks and 21 nature reserves have been created to protect the Svalbard archipelago.
+Thankfully, the population of polar bears and various marine species have increased and Svalbard tour operators – including your host – have worked alongside environmental groups such as the WWF and Friends of the Earth to block any unsustainable development such as new roads, mining and fossil fuel exploration.
 Every visitor to Svalbard also pays £15, which goes directly to an environmental protection fund to manage the protected areas.

 Of course, we are aware that the flight to Svalbard is damaging to the environment and the Arctic is visibly feeling the effects of climate change.
-As there are currently no viable, sustainable travel alternatives available, Much Better Adventures mitigates 4 times the carbon emitted by your flight to Longyearbyen through our partnership with Cool Earth.
-The adventure itself - self powered activities and wilderness camping - is about as low carbon as it’s possible to get, especially when compared with the myriad cruise ships that visit Svalbard.
+As there are currently no viable, sustainable travel alternatives available, Much Better Adventures mitigates four times the carbon emitted by your flight to Longyearbyen through our partnership with Cool Earth.
+The adventure itself – self-powered activities and wilderness camping – is about as low carbon as it’s possible to get, especially when compared with the myriad cruise ships that visit Svalbard.

 Also, here’s how our very own co-founder Sam answered the question ‘Is it responsible?' after we launched our winter Svalbard adventure.